All Saints of the Society of Jesus

 Tools: Email; Print; Font-size

-Dominic Collins was born 1566 in the seaport town of Youghal, in County Cork, Ireland.
+Dominic Collins was born in 1566 in the seaport town of Youghal, in County Cork, Ireland.
 His family was well established and respected and both his father and brother were mayors of Youghal.
 It was in the time of Queen Elizabeth, and Anglicanism was the official religion.
 During her rule, Irish Catholics were subjected to persecution from time to time.

 Although the situation was not yet critical in Youghal, Dominic felt that he did not have much of a future in the town.
 Like many others, he decided to leave Ireland and make a better life in Europe.
 So at the age of twenty, Collins arrived in France.
-He had dreams of joining the cavalry, but for that he needed a horse, so he work for some time in various hostelries in Brittany (north-west France).
+He had dreams of joining the cavalry, but for that he needed a horse, so he worked for some time in various hostelries in Brittany (north-west France).
 Eventually, he was enlisted in the army of the Duke of Mercoeus, who was a member of the Catholic League fighting against the Protestant Huguenots in Brittany.
 Dominic had a distinguished military career lasting nine years.
 He was promoted to captain of the cavalry and later military governor when he managed to recover land from the Huguenots.

 Although he had a good pension following his service to the King of Spain, he began to realise that being a soldier was not the future he wanted.
 In the Lent of 1598, he met an Irish Jesuit, Thomas White, who introduced him to the Jesuit superiors in Salamanca, Spain, after learning of Dominic’s desire to do something better with his life.
 Although he was now 32 years old, the Jesuit provincial thought it was wise to delay his entrance, perhaps to test the strength of his vocation.
 There were doubts too as to whether he was sufficiently educated to become a priest, but Dominic was willing to be a Jesuit brother.
 He entered the Jesuit novitiate in Santiago de Compostela in northern Spain in December, 1598, and took his first vows in February, 1601.